 Inside Carrie Fisher’s Turbulent, Inspirational Relationship with Paul Simon

-The two married in August 1983, and then quickly divorced the following summer – the result, according to Peter Ames Carlin’s new book Homeward Bound: The Life of Paul Simon, of latent emotional issues, too many fights and Fisher’s rampant drug use.
+The two married in August 1983, and then quickly divorced the following summer – the result, according to Peter Ames Carlin's book Homeward Bound: The Life of Paul Simon, of latent emotional issues, too many fights and Fisher's rampant drug use.
 But that was hardly the end.
-In fact, they dated on and off for more than a decade, directly influencing Simon projects like 1983’s Hearts and Bones along the way.
+In fact, they dated on and off for more than a decade, directly influencing Simon projects like 1983's Hearts and Bones along the way.

-They’d first met while Fisher – who died today at age 60 – was filming 1977’s Star Wars, and the actress reportedly set aside the affections of a series of other men in order to move into a Central Park West apartment with Simon.
+They'd first met while Fisher – who died at age 60 – was filming 1977's Star Wars, and the actress reportedly set aside the affections of a series of other men in order to move into a Central Park West apartment with Simon.
 She was, at that point, far more famous than he was.
-“When I walk down the street with her,” Simon told the Washington Post in 1983, “it’s like every 7-year-old in America wants her autograph.”
+"When I walk down the street with her," Simon told the Washington Post in 1983, "it's like every seven-year-old in America wants her autograph."